We are going to explore the difference between Vanguard S&P 500 ETF (VOO) vs Vanguard Information Technology ETF (VGT).

 Is VGT or VOO Better for Financial Independence?

-Both VGT or VOO can get you to Financial Independence Retire Early (FIRE).
+Both VGT and VOO can get you to Financial Independence Retire Early (FIRE).
 They both have strong long-term investment returns and low expense ratios.

-I personally feel more comfortable with owning VOO because of the increasing diversification and lower expense ratio.
+I feel more comfortable with owning VOO because of the increasing diversification and lower expense ratio.

 My Winner: VOO

 My winner is VOO based on it having a more diversified portfolio and a lower expense ratio.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!